Medicines & Supplements A to Z > Propranolol

 GENERIC NAME: Propranolol

-COMMON BRAND IN HONG KONG: Becardin, Inderal, Prolol
+BRAND NAME(S) IN HONG KONG: Becardin, Inderal, Prolol

 Propranolol is a beta blocker that slows down the activity of your heart by stopping the transmission of messages from the nerves to your heart.
 It acts on the heart and blood vessels and therefore is widely used for cardiac problems.
 The conditions that require the management by Propranolol is as follows: